 16 envoys including US Ambassador reach Jammu and Kashmir, EU skips

+16 envoys including US Ambassador reach Kashmir, EU skips

 New Delhi, Jan 09: Countries from the European Union will not be part of the foreign delegates' team visiting Jammu and Kashmir on Thursday.